lbrgriffith/rusty-finance/README.md

 - 🔍 Comprehensive error handling and validation
 - 📋 Detailed help information for all commands
 - 📝 Extensive logging with configurable verbosity
+- ⚡ Shell completions for Bash, Zsh, Fish, and PowerShell

 ## Installation